schlomo/sops-check/docs/design.md

 The rules engine needs to support the following functionality:

-- Matching of a trust anchor ("match")
+- Exact matching of a trust anchor ("match")
   - **Example A**: The trust anchor is an AWS KMS Key with the ARN `arn:aws:kms:eu-west-1:123456789012:alias/my-team`.
+- Matching of a trust anchor via regular expressions ("match regex")
   - **Example B**: The trust anchor matches the regular expression `^arn:aws:kms:eu-(central|west)-1:123456789012:.*$`.
 - Matching of all rules ("and" / "all of")